Frame, Decompose, Verify: Real Engineering with AI Agents

 record (incl. dead ends)

-The discipline that makes it work: never let a conclusion skip the VERIFY box — though what verifies it varies.
-A cause backed only by the model’s say-so is a guess; back it with evidence you can point to — a test, a profile, a spec section, a reproduction.
-Not everything is unit-testable (races, hardware-specific paths, one-off repros) — when it isn’t, fall back to the strongest check you can run, not to trusting the prose.
-The levels below are just this loop applied at growing scales of uncertainty.
+The one rule I never break: a conclusion doesn’t skip VERIFY.
+A cause backed only by the model’s say-so is a guess, so I back it with something I can point to, a test, a profile, a spec line.
+When none of those fit (races, hardware paths), fall back to the strongest check you can run, never to the prose.

-The framework above assumes your agent has a handful of capabilities.
-These are roles, not products — fill each with whatever your setup offers, and note that several are probably built in already.
-For each: check whether you have it, add it if not, and confirm it works.
-The role matters, not the tool.
+Before we climb, your agent needs a few things in place.
+Think of them as roles, not specific products, so fill each with whatever your setup gives you, and honestly, several are probably built in already.
+For each: check you have it, add it if you don’t, and confirm it works.

 What it is.
 Nothing to investigate.
-The change is fully specified by the request itself: bump a version, update a generated value, consolidate a known duplicate.
+The change is fully specified by the request itself; you already know exactly what to type.

 What you need.
 Almost nothing:

 How you drive it.
-Resist the urge to let “tiny” changes skip your process.
-Have the agent run it through the same pipeline you’d use for anything else — your normal checks, a clean commit message — and confirm it passed before you accept it.
-The discipline is the point, not the difficulty.
+Don’t let “tiny” be an excuse to skip your process.
+Run it through the same pipeline with a clean commit, and confirm it passed before you accept it.
+The discipline is what matters at this level, however small the change.

 Examples.
-Think version bumps, dead-code removal, a typo fix across a few files.
+Version bumps, dead-code removal, a typo fix across a few files.

 What it is.
-A real bug, but once you see it the fix lives in one or two files and the reasoning is local.
-This is the most common kind of fixable bug.
+A real bug, but the kind where, once you see it, the fix is one or two files.
+The most common bug you’ll fix.

 What you need.
 On top of Level 1: